pirate/wireguard-docs/README.md

 ---

-This is my attempt at writing the "Missing Wireguard Documentation" to make up for the lacking offical docs for an otherwise great piece of software.
+[WireGuard](https://www.wireguard.com/) is an open-source VPN solution written in C by [Jason Donenfeld](https://www.jasondonenfeld.com) and [others](https://github.com/WireGuard/WireGuard/graphs/contributors), aiming to fix many of the problems that have plagued other good server-to-server VPN offerings like IPSec/IKEv2 or OpenVPN.

-[WireGuard](https://www.wireguard.com/) is an open-source VPN solution written in Go by [Jason A. Donenfeld](https://www.jasondonenfeld.com) and others, aiming to fix many of the problems that have plagued other good server-to-server VPN offerings like IPSec/IKEv2 or OpenVPN.
+This is my attempt at writing the "Missing Wireguard Documentation" to make up for the somewhat sparse offical docs on an otherwise great piece of software.

 **Official Links**